gadget-framework/gadget2/docs/userguide.md

 Annealing algorithm and the more rapid convergence of the local searches performed by the Hooke & Jeeves and BFGS algorithms.
-It relies on the observation that the likelihood function for many Gadget models consists of a large ’valley’ in which the best solution lies, surrounded by much more ’rugged’ terrain.
+It relies on the observation that the likelihood function for many Gadget models consists of a large 'valley' in which the best solution lies, surrounded by much more 'rugged' terrain.

+\bigskip
 A period of Simulated Annealing at the start of the optimisation run serves to move the search into this valley, at which point the Simulated Annealing algorithm becomes inefficient so the Hooke & Jeeves algorithm and/or the BFGS algorithm takes over and homes in on a solution within that valley.
-Hopefully the Simulated Annealing algorithm will have moved the current point to the correct side of any ’hills’ to avoid the local searches becoming trapped into an unrealistic local minimum.
+Hopefully the Simulated Annealing algorithm will have moved the current point to the correct side of any 'hills' to avoid the local searches becoming trapped into an unrealistic local minimum.

 ### File Format {#subsec:combinefile}